Construction Management Minor

 - 3 Credits Construction Management Capstone CE-UY4853

 - This course is the senior capstone experience in construction management which requires students to demonstrate the skills acquired through the undergraduate construction management curriculum.
 Students work individually or in groups as determined by the instructor and other participating industry advisers.
-Students attend regularly scheduled lectures and workshops, participate in interim and final presentations, and are responsible for periodic written submissions.
+Students are responsible for periodic submissions, as well as interim and final reports, including a final presentation.

 - All CE-UY 25xx courses require CE-UY 1002 or sophomore standing;